longtimejones/ToucaNine/README.md

 ToucaNine
 =========

-A very simple, yet flexible, PHP5 HMVC-alike framework approach
+A very simple, yet flexible, PHP5 HMVC-alike framework approach.

+*The framework is provided **"as is"** for inspiration purposes only, and is not intended for use in production environment.*